KarimJedda/mdbook-monaco/README.md

 will generate the following:

-You can adapt the functionality by providing the runCode yourself.
+You can adapt the functionality by providing the implementations for runCode & buildProject yourself.

+# Get started